ALiiCE: Evaluating Positional Fine-grained Citation Generation: Introduction

 Despite the importance of this task, an effective evaluation method has yet to be developed.
 Some studies directly apply sentence-level metrics to fine-grained citations \citep{huang2024learningfinegrainedgroundedcitations}, but this can affect the accuracy of evaluation.
 First, sentence-level metrics simply merge evidences of multiple atomic claims ~\citep{gao-etal-2023-enabling}.
 When using Natural Language Inference \citep[NLI;][]{nli} to judge entailment, merged evidences can easily result in the issue of excessively long NLI contexts.
 Second, if there is an overlap between evidence of different atomic claims, sentence-level judgments can also become unreasonable, for correct citations might be mistakenly excluded.
 Thus, it is essential to design an evaluation method specifically tailored for positional fine-grained citations.

 We propose a new evaluation method, \textbf{ALiiCE}, \textbf{A}utomatic \textbf{L}LM's Pos\textbf{i}tional F\textbf{i}ne-grained \textbf{C}itation \textbf{E}valuation.
-Our method first employs a Dependency Tree based approach to parse atomic claim of each citation in the response.
+Our method first employs a Dependency Tree based approach to parse atomic claims of each citation in the response.
 For instance, the two claims of A2 in Figure \ref{fig:intro} are parsed as "Cups can be made of glass" and "Cups can be made of plastic".
 Further, our method incorporates three metrics for evaluating citation quality, including citation recall and precision at the level of atomic claims, as well as the Coefficient of Variation of Citation Positions (CVCP), which measures the dispersion of citation positions within a sentence.

 In our experiment, we employ two long-form QA datasets, ASQA ~\citep{stelmakh-etal-2022-asqa} and ELI5 ~\citep{fan-etal-2019-eli5} to evaluate outputs of LLMs including GPT-3.5, GPT-4 and LLaMA-3-8B.
 We observe that existing LLMs generate a limited number of positional fine-grained citations.
-We compare the citation quality of LLMs' output in sentence-level metrics with ALiiCE to demonstrate the necessity of evaluation method for positional fine-grained citations.
+We compare the citation quality of LLMs' outputs in sentence-level metrics with ALiiCE to demonstrate the necessity of evaluation method for positional fine-grained citations.
 We also conduct error analyses to assess the impact of parsing errors.
 Additionally, we conduct human evaluation to verify the consistency between ALiiCE and human judgment.

-Our main contributions include: 1) we propose the first dedicated evaluation method for positional fine-grained citation generation and we prove its effectiveness through experiments; 2) we evaluate the performance of several existing LLMs on positional fine-grained citation generation in long-form QA datasets; 3) we offer our insights on the study of positional fine-grained citation generation.
-We hope that our work can inspire more research into positional fine-grained citation text generation.
+To summarize, our main contributions include: \begin{itemize} \item We propose the first dedicated evaluation method for positional fine-grained citation generation and we prove its effectiveness through experiments; \item We evaluate the performance of several existing LLMs on positional fine-grained citation generation in long-form QA datasets; \item We offer our insights on the study of positional fine-grained citation generation: 1) open-source LLMs show great progress in citation generation, substantially narrowing the gap with closed-source LLMs; 2) feedback from human evaluation suggests that existing citation evaluation methods still overlook citation utility, which is a crucial aspect of assessing citation quality. \end{itemize} We hope that our work can inspire more research into positional fine-grained citation text generation.